-H) Prepaid Water
+H) Prepaid Expenses

+Prepaid expenses consist primarily of prepayments made to the Central Coast Water Authority (CCWA) as described in Note 13.
 Annually, a controlled quantity of water is purchased by the District and, if not used in the current year, is stored in the Lake Cachuma facility for use the following year.
 In addition, an amount of unused water carried over from prior years, if available, is also stored in the facility.
 This stored water at Lake Cachuma is subject to loss through evaporation, natural disasters, dam ruptures, and dam spillage due to excess rainfall.
 The losses are not covered by insurance.
 The District has its own facilities (various reservoirs) for storing delivered Lake Cachuma water and State Water Project water.